jsinger67/scnr/README.md

 a patter string and a flag the determines whether the lookahead pattern should match (positive lookahead) or not match (negative lookahead).

-To configure a scanner with patterns that contain lookahead expressions you need to use `add_scanner_mode` or `add_scanner_modes` of the `ScannerBuilder`.
+To configure a scanner with patterns that contain lookahead expressions you have to use `add_scanner_mode` or `add_scanner_modes` of the `ScannerBuilder`.

 With the help of a positive lookahead you can define a semantic like